9 0 2

 - abnormally fast or slow heart rate

-There are several factors that may increase the risk of lactic acidosis when taking Metformin and they should be discussed with your doctor.
+Several factors may increase the risk of lactic acidosis when taking Metformin and they should be discussed with your doctor.
 These include:

 - heart problems, you should NOT take Metformin if you have acute heart failure or have recently suffered a heart attack.
 Heart disease could make your heart not send enough blood to the kidneys preventing them from working properly and eliminating Metformin from the body.